bambooforest/tono_db/database_checks.md

     ##                                                                                                                                                                                                                                                                                                                              1
     ##                                                                                                                                                                                                                                                                                     before preaspirate obstruent OR before /h/
     ##                                                                                                                                                                                                                                                                                                                              1
-    ##                                                                                                                                                                                                  Case marker dissappears and leads to high tone on the last syllable of the word immediatly preceeding the absolutive argument
+    ##                                                                                                                                                                                                                                    boundary intonation: high tone at the end of a phrase, becomes lexicalised in some suffixes
     ##                                                                                                                                                                                                                                                                                                                              1
-    ##                                                                                                                                                                                                                                                              cluster Obstuent+voiced obstruent, voiced onset, initial sonorant
+    ##                                                                                                                                                                                             Case marker "ia" dissappears and leads to high tone on the last syllable of the word immediatly preceeding the absolutive argument
     ##                                                                                                                                                                                                                                                                                                                              1
+    ##                                                                                                                                                                                                                                                          cluster Obstuent+voiced obstruent OR voiced onset OR initial sonorant
+    ##                                                                                                                                                                                                                                                                                                                              1
     ##                                                                                                                                                                                                                                                                                       coda consonants other than /-r/ and /-l/
     ##                                                                                                                                                                                                                                                                                                                              1
     ##                                                                                                                                                                                                                                                                                                depressor consonant + high tone
     ##                                                                                                                                                                                                                                                                                                                              1
     ##                                                                                                                                                                                                                                                                                             destressing after loss of syllable
-    ##                                                                                                                                                                                                                                                                                                                              1
-    ##                                                                                                                                                                                                                                                                                                    disyllable --> monosyllable
     ##                                                                                                                                                                                                                                                                                                                              1
     ##                                                                                                                                                                                                                                                                                               disyllable that stays disyllabic
     ##                                                                                                                                                                                                                                                                                                                              1